jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 --

 The king raises his standard at Nottingham.
 Most lords ride to him and their tenant farmers follow.
-The merchants and craftsmen of the south build their own army.
+A few others join the merchants and craftsmen of the south and build their own army.
 The country is at civil war; Royalist versus Parliamentarians.
 Both sides have the same food, equipment, weapons.
 One side organises by lordship, bloodline, and obligation.
 The other through independence, merit, and even elections.

 Battles take place at Edgehill, Marston Moor, Naseby, and more.

 Sixty major engagements.
 84,000 soldiers dead.
 Many more wounded.
-Nine years of war.
+Four years of war.
 Many fields untilled.
 Homes abandoned.
 Roads unrepaired.
 Villages burned for sheltering the wrong army.
-Over a hundred thousand non-combats die.
+Over a hundred thousand non-combatants die.
+Charles's desire for order brought the country massive disorder.

 Parliament wins.
 Charles in prison.

 He secretly raises a new army.
 Now Scottish lords call their tenants from the field.
 Farmers follow.
 Ploughs left in furrows.
 Fields go to weed.
 Granaries dwindle.
 An old realm answering for a king the new country is done with.

 The Scottish army marches south.
-Irish Catholics join them.
+Charles asks Irish Catholics to help defend his Protestant throne.
+Countrywide revulsion.

-Parliament is waiting with their now veteran New Model Army.
+Parliament's support swells.
+Their now veteran New Model Army readies for another war.

 More battles.
 More dead.
 Same result.
 The king defeated.